Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 Standard web servers don't maintain growing state for each active user.
 An LLM does.
 To generate the next token, the model must access computed attention states from previous tokens.
 In LLMs, this state is the KV cache, and managing its memory footprint is one of the central challenges of production serving.

-Infrastructure Layer: Kubernetes (EKS, GKE, or AKS) manages the GPU nodes.
+Infrastructure layer: Kubernetes (EKS, GKE, or AKS) manages the GPU nodes.
 Unlike CPU nodes, GPU capacity is expensive and sometimes scarce, so a warm pool must be justified against latency targets and measured demand.

-Control Layer: In a KEDA-based setup, KEDA (Kubernetes Event-Driven Autoscaling) can activate a workload from zero and configure a Horizontal Pod Autoscaler (HPA) to scale running replicas from metrics.
+Control layer: In a KEDA-based setup, KEDA (Kubernetes Event-Driven Autoscaling) can activate a workload from zero and configure a Horizontal Pod Autoscaler (HPA) to scale running replicas from metrics.
 Karpenter (AWS) or Cluster Autoscaler can then provision GPU nodes when new pods can't be scheduled on existing capacity.[1][2]

 Metrics: CPU and RAM metrics alone don't describe LLM-serving capacity.
 NVIDIA's DCGM (Data Center GPU Manager) exposes GPU-specific telemetry, while user-facing scaling signals usually come from the serving layer: queue depth, KV cache usage, TTFT, and inter-token latency.[4]

-The rest of this section zooms into the serving engine: batching policy, KV-cache allocation, framework choice, and request lifecycle.
+Now zoom into the serving engine: batching policy, KV-cache allocation, framework choice, and request lifecycle.

 Early serving systems used static batching: waiting for requests to arrive, padding them to the same length, and processing them together.
 It's inefficient because requests finish at different times.
 If one request generates 100 tokens and another generates 1000, the GPU must continue processing the batch until the longest request finishes, leaving slots idle for the shorter requests.